voschezang/coding-handbook/organization-structure.md

+## Boundaries

+Real world objects should rarely be studied in isolation.

+The connections of an object with the outside are usually:

+- Owner or Stakeholders: the party that profits from success of the organization
+- Customer: the party that pays to receive a service.
+- Employees: an intermediate party that delivers services.

+The overall goal of the organization should take into account the preferences of all these components.

 ## Autonomy and Alignment per Domain

 Organizations cannot be studied properly without taking into account the domain in which they live.